tusharjaiswal123/Image-Captioning/README.md

 ## Decode:
 ![alt text](https://github.com/tusharjaiswal123/Image-Captioning/blob/main/image/decoder.png)
 For Decoder we use LSTM.
 Long Short-Term Memory (LSTM) networks are a modified version of recurrent neural networks, which makes it easier to remember past data in memory.
 The vanishing gradient problem of RNN is resolved here.
 LSTM is well-suited to classify, process and predict time series given time lags of unknown duration.
 It trains the model by using back-propagation

-## Dataset
-The dataset used is flickr8k.
-You can request the data [here](https://illinois.edu/fb/sec/1713398).
-An email for the links of the data to be downloaded will be mailed to your id.
-Extract the images in Flickr8K_Data and the text data in Flickr8K_Text.

 ## Results